Skipper-116/langbench/README.md

 - `./pyCode/main.py`: Contains the Python implementation of the Fibonacci calculation and matrix multiplication.
 - `./jsCode/index.js`: Contains the JavaScript implementation of the Fibonacci calculation and matrix multiplication.
 - `./phpCode/index.php`: Contains the PHP implementation of the Fibonacci calculation and matrix multiplication.
+- `./goCode/main.go`: Contains the Go implementation of the Fibonacci calculation and matrix multiplication.
 - `test.sh`: Script to run the benchmarks for each language.

 ## Current Output